 Experienced kitesurfers will enjoy a visit to Korfos beach as prevailing wind conditions can whip up some choppy waters.
 The beach is located around three kilometers from Mykonos town and visitors can get supplies from nearby restaurants and bakers, or Ornos beach, but there are no facilities on Korfos beach itself.
 Kitesurfing equipment and lessons are available at the beach.

 Located on the south coast of Mykonos, scenic Paraga Beach is one of the islands clothing optional destinations.
 Facilities include umbrellas, beach beds, beach bars, restaurants and some accommodation and camping options.
-The beach can be reached by water taxi from Platis Gialos and is within walking distance from Paradise Beach.
+The beach can be reached by water craft from Platis Gialos and is within walking distance from Paradise Beach.

 With soft sand and clear, calm water, Psarou is a very popular destination for beach-lovers who want to relax and soak up the sun.
 Located north-west of popular Paradise Beach, Psarou has sunbeds, umbrellas and a restaurant.
 Many yachts anchor offshore in the calm waters of the bay, which is perfect for visitors who enjoy swimming.